mauro7inf/offtonic-audioplayer/README.md

 ### Class Fields

 #### `processorName` — *string* — default `null`
 The name of the `AudioWorkletProcessor` subclass (the name registered into the `AudioWorkletGlobalScope`) that this `AudioComponent` class uses.
-If a subclass uses a native `AudioNode` (hard-coded into the Web Audio API), you can leave this `null` — or not, since it won't get used.
+If a subclass uses a native `AudioNode` (hard-coded into the WebAudio API), you can leave this `null` — or not, since it won't get used.

 #### `numberOfInputs` — *number* — default `0`
-Number of inputs for the `AudioWorkletProcessor` subclass (see the `options` for the `AudioWorkletProcessor` constructor in the Web Audio API docs).
+Number of inputs for the `AudioWorkletProcessor` subclass (see the `options` for the `AudioWorkletProcessor` constructor in the WebAudio API docs).

 #### `numberOfOutputs` — *number* — default `1`
-Number of outputs for the `AudioWorkletProcessor` subclass (see the `options` for the `AudioWorkletProcessor` constructor in the Web Audio API docs).
+Number of outputs for the `AudioWorkletProcessor` subclass (see the `options` for the `AudioWorkletProcessor` constructor in the WebAudio API docs).

 #### `outputChannelCount` — *array of numbers* — default `null`
-Array with the number of channels for each output (see the `options` for the `AudioWorkletProcessor` constructor in the Web Audio API docs).
+Array with the number of channels for each output (see the `options` for the `AudioWorkletProcessor` constructor in the WebAudio API docs).
 Left unspecified by default, which allows the `AudioWorkletProcessor` to use the default values.

 #### `isNativeNode` — *boolean* — default `false`
-If the `node` is a native Web Audio API `AudioNode`, set this to `true`.
+If the `node` is a native WebAudio API `AudioNode`, set this to `true`.
 It changes the way `AudioParam`s are connected.

 ### Class Methods